-When Scribble mode is enabled in Presentations, you can write directly in the document on an iOS tablet using the Apple Pencil.
-Your handwritten entries are converted directly into text.
-For other edits - for example of objects - you have to disable the mode again.
+If Scribble mode is enabled in Presentations, you can write directly in a document on an iOS tablet using the Apple Pencil.
+Your handwritten entries will then be converted directly into text.
+For other edits - for example, those of objects - you have to disable the mode again.

 In the classic menus interface, you enable or disable the mode with the menu command View > Scribble.
-In the ribbon or toolbars user interfaces, you can choose this command via the hamburger menu $\equiv$ .
+In the ribbon or toolbars user interfaces, you can choose this command via the hamburger menu \equiv .

 Note: The command View > Scribble is only available for iOS tablets, but not for smartphones.
-Also, please make sure that you have enabled the option Apple Pencil > Scribble in the system settings of your iOS tablet.
+Please also ensure that you have enabled the option Apple Pencil > Scribble in the system settings of your iOS tablet.